5r1kanth/GDPFall24-Group05/README.md

         * **Quiz Builder Flexibility:** Allow for multiple question types: multiple-choice, true/false, fill-in-the-blank, matching, and short answers.
 Teachers should be able to easily create and customize quizzes.
         * **Timed Quizzes:** Allow the creation of timed quizzes to simulate real exam scenarios.
 Include visible timers that count down during the quiz.

+        **Adaptive Quizzes**
+        * **Dynamic Difficulty Adjustment:** Implement adaptive quizzes that change the difficulty level of questions based on the student's performance.
+For example, correct answers lead to harder questions, while incorrect answers lead to easier ones.

 3.	**Certificates of Completion:**
     * **Customizable Certificates:** Design and issue certificates based on course completion.